mdahewlett/aiqa4/README.md

 - first push to git miss because forgot to commit
 - BE response needs to be JSON, not string
 - struggled with writing FE fetch, some struggle with handlekeydown, setting functions in components
+- forgot status handling on FE, BE setup